Giuseppina Grassini

 Gioseppa Maria Camilla, commonly known as Giuseppina (or also Josephina) Grassini (8 April 1773 (Note: Sources generally state 18 April 1773 as the date of Grassini's birth.
 However, Bruno Belli recently found her baptismal certificate in the registers of baptisms kept in the Prepositural Archive of the Basilica of San Vittore in Varese.
 The certificate, which is reproduced in photocopy on p.
-161 of Belli's book, reads that "Gioseppa Maria Camilla", daughter of Antonio Grassini, was baptized on 9 April 1773, and that she was born on the "antecedent [day] around eighteen hours", namely on 8 April.) – 3 January 1850) was a noted Italian dramatic contralto, and a singing teacher.
+161 of Belli's book, reads that "Gioseppa Maria Camilla", daughter of Antonio Grassini, was baptized on 9 April 1773, and that she was born on the "antecedent [day] around eighteen hours", namely on 8 April.) – 3 January 1850) was an Italian dramatic contralto, and a singing teacher.
 She was a celebrity of considerable stature, noted for her beauty and regarded as one of the best singers in Europe.
 Giuseppina was also known for her affairs with Napoleon and the Duke of Wellington.
 She sang in various productions by composers such as Cimarosa, Cherubini and Zingarelli.